Uganda

 EIFL in Uganda

-In Uganda, EIFL has supported national and institutional open access awareness raising and advocacy workshops that have resulted in the launch of open access publishing platforms and the creation of a number of open access repositories in the country (which continue to (opendoar.org/countrylist.php) grow).
-Collaborative efforts of universities and national policy makers are under way to make all peer-reviewed research output of the country openly available.
+EIFL supported national and institutional open access awareness raising and advocacy workshops that have resulted in the launch of open access publishing platforms and the creation of a number of open access repositories in the country.
+Collaborative efforts of universities and national policy makers are under way to make all peer-reviewed research output of the country openly available, a number of universities have adopted open access policies.

-EIFL has also engaged with public libraries in Uganda resulting in innovative pilot projects that are helping libraries meet the information needs of their communities.
-We are continuing to build the capacity of librarians to enable them to introduce technology-based services to their users.
+EIFL's engagement with public libraries resulted in innovative pilot projects that are helping libraries meet the information needs of their communities.
+We are continuing to build the capacity of librarians to enable them to introduce technology-based services for their users.

 Library Consortium Information